ellie-k-nam/lucy_editor/README.md

 ### Find and Replace

-`Re-Editor` implements search and replace control logic, but does not provide a default UI.
+`Lucy_Editor` implements search and replace control logic, but does not provide a default UI.
 Developers need to write the UI of the search panel according to the actual situation of their own projects, and use the `findBuilder` attribute to set up their own search and replace UI.

 ```dart
 CodeEditor(